ThiconZ/Return-of-Reckoning-Launcher/README.md

 ![Screenshot](http://i.imgur.com/YTGiy1M.png)

-It features the following over the current official launcher as of Apr 9 2017:
+It features the following over the current official launcher as of Feb 26 2018:

 * Added a minimize button to the main window
 * On successful game start, the launcher will automatically minimize